ianthropos88/awscloud_web_app_Ch.4/README.md

 This solution aims at deploying a web application with a PostgreSQL database on AWS in 3 environments (Development, Staging, & Production).

-The project is supported by several managed services including AWS RDS, PostgreSQL,Amazon ElastiCache, Amazon Elasticsearch Service, Amazon Pinpoint and Amazon Personalize..
+The project is supported by several managed services including AWS RDS, PostgreSQL,Amazon ElastiCache, Amazon Elasticsearch Service, Amazon Pinpoint and Amazon Personalize.

 # Web App Optimization 🚶‍♂️ #